PRISCILLA RAIN HOPPER

 Information Science M.S.
 Projects

-The focus for my masters degree is psychological digital warfare and the use of information and psychographic data against online communities.
-The three following projects are focused on the use psychographic data.
+The focus for my masters degree is to investigate psychographic data against online communities.
+The following projects study user experience, TikTok, and social networks, and Cambridge Analytica.

 An Investigation: